bonomani/devmon/docs/TEMPLATES.md

 The inverse of the 'PACK' transform.

 ### REGSUB transform
-One of the most powerful and complicated transforms, the regsub transform allows you to perform a regular expression substitution against a single data alias input.
-The data input for a regsub transform should consist of a single data alias, followed by a regular expression substitution (the leading 's' for the expression should be left off).
+The regsub transform is a powerful yet complex technique that allows you to replace segments of a single sourceOID using regular expressions (the leading 's' for the expression should be left off).
 For example:
 ```
 ifAliasBox : REGSUB  : {ifAlias} /(\S+.*)/ [$1]/